 Software Engineer Cover Letters – a Step-by-Step Guide

-- Write a strong introduction that captures the reader's interest
+- Write a strong introduction that captures the interest of prospective employers

 - Highlight relevant skills and explain how they could benefit an employer